cocos2d-cpp/cocos2d-cpp/README.md

 5. Testability

     As cocos2d-cpp's units' interfaces become mature and stable, they are to be covered with unit and performance tests.
-For now, the engine is being made to be unit-testable.
+For now, the engine is prepared to be unit-testable.
 For example, singletons are being removed.